mark-curran/data-science-project-template/docs/docs/additional_features/accessing_credentials.md

 This page explains how to access credentials inside the container.

-## Git credentials in local environment
+## Git credentials in a local environment

-Git credentials in local environment using ssh-agent or the vscode remote extensions package.

-### Starting ssh-agent on the host machine

-Script to run ssh agent locally.
+If you are using a [git credentials helper](https://git-scm.com/docs/gitcredentials) on the host machine, then vscode will automatically forward git actions to the credential helper for authenticating with the remote git repository.

+Another common scenario is the use of ssh keys to authenticate.
+In this case, the [_Remote - Containeters_ documentation](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys) explains how ssh authentication can be made accessible from within the local container.
+In effect, one has to configure the `ssh-agent` on the host machine, and a socket `SSH_AUTH_SOCK` is made available from within the container.

 ## Credentials from other Providers

 Accessing credentials on remotely hosted environments depends on how the remote host is configured, and how the provider's clients (e.g. python, cli,...) access those credentials.

-Below are some links to resources that explain how provider credentials are accessed, along with example for mounting those credentials on a container.
+Below are some links to resources that explain how with GCP or AWS credentials are accessed, along with example for mounting those credentials on a container.

+In a local environment, setting an environment variable or mounting a read only credentials file is sufficient.
+On remotely hosted environments, it is recommended to use the provider's language specific SDK to access credentials.

 ### GCP